Aubfr/Aubfr/README.md

 ## A Bit About Me

-- 😺 I love cats — that’s why my profile picture is one
+- I love cats — that’s why my profile picture is one
-- 🔥 Big fan of **Hazbin Hotel**
+- Big fan of **Hazbin Hotel**
-- 🎥 My YouTube link is available on my profile
+- My YouTube link is available on my profile
-- 🤓 I enjoy discovering new technologies little by little
-- 🎮 I like building things that are simple, useful, and fun
-- 🚀 I'm motivated and active, always learning something new
+- I'm motivated and active, always learning something new

 ---